Job Interview Question: What Is Your Greatest Accomplishment? (Plus Example Answers)

 Don’t ramble for ten minutes (or even five minutes) describing an accomplishment.
 Don’t include irrelevant details.
 Two minutes is the absolute maximum.

-If they have questions about your accomplishments, they will probably ask them.
+If they have questions about your accomplishment, they will probably ask them.

 • Be consistent.